 Our Role & Activities

-We maintain our focus on the next generation SE that is needed for the security functions provided by the Third Generation Partnership Project (3GPPTM) for 5G.
-Trust and privacy in IoT and mobile applications are crucial market drivers for IoT and applications relying on those.
-As such, our new-generation Smart Secure Platform (SSP) will contribute significantly to achieving these goals.
+Trust and privacy in IoT are crucial market drivers for IoT and applications relying on those.
+As such, our new-generation Smart Secure Platform will contribute significantly to achieving these goals.

 3GPP work on SIM card and USIM evolution

-The 3GPP Core Network and Terminals experts in Working Group CT6 - is responsible for work on the SIM (used by 2G), the USIM (Universal SIM) for 3G systems and the ISIM (IM Services Identity Module) for the IMS domain and the HPSIM (Hosting Party Subscription Identity Module) for H(e)NB.
+The 3GPP Core Network and Terminals experts in Working Group CT6 - is responsible for work on the SIM (used by 2G), the USIM (Universal SIM) for 3GPP systems (3G, 4G(LTE), 5G) and the ISIM (IM Services Identity Module) for the IMS domain and the HPSIM (Hosting Party Subscription Identity Module) for H(e)NB.

 A full list of related standards in the public domain is accessible via the SET committee page and for 3GPP WG CT6 via the standards search.